animate1978/MB-Lab/docs/creation_tools.rst

 .. image:: images/bodymeasures_02.png

 When the measures editor is enabled, the "body parameters" panel contains two main sections: the column of anatomical parameters and the column of measures.
-The first column is dedicated to anatomical details: see this page for more information.
+The first column is dedicated to anatomical details.
 The second column contains the main anthropometric measures used in design, anthropology and tailoring.

 .. image:: images/bodymeasures_03.png